TimurKady/free-admin/docs/first-run-example.md

   integration ergonomic while avoiding custom subclasses.
 The DSN defaults to an in-memory SQLite database so you can explore the admin without provisioning external infrastructure.
-* The `BootManager` binds the FastAPI app and discovers admin resources in the `example.apps` and `example.pages` packages.
-You can register additional packages before calling `configure()` if you want to experiment with your own
+* The `ApplicationFactory` base class binds the FastAPI app and discovers admin resources in the `example.apps` and `example.pages` packages.
+You can register additional packages before calling `build()` if you want to experiment with your own resources:
-  resources:

   ```python
   application.register_packages([